 "It's another retirement option that is really spectacular," Licciardello says.

 5 Tips for choosing the best HSA

 Although some health insurance companies offer an HSA, you have many different options.
 Use the following tips to find the best HSA for you:

 - Watch out for fees.
 Some accounts charge for monthly account maintenance, debit cards, and certain transactions.
 Always read the fee schedule and ask questions about any charges that you don’t understand.

 - Get the highest interest rate.
-Some accounts are similar to a regular bank savings that pays a modest interest rate.
+Some accounts are similar to a regular bank saving that pays a modest interest rate.
 Others have an investment option where you can choose securities, such as mutual funds or individual stocks.

 - Look for no minimum balance.
 Most HSAs don’t require you to maintain a minimum balance.
 However, some providers may waive certain fees if you do.